-- 98. Plaintiffs reallege and incorporate herein by reference each of the foregoing allegations. - 99.
+19 98.
+Plaintiffs reallege and incorporate herein by reference each of the foregoing allegations.

+99. S.B.
+132 on its face deprives incarcerated women including the individual Plaintiffs and female offenders who are clients of the organizational Plaintiff from equal protection of the laws on the basis of sex and on the basis of "identity" or "gender identity" or "transgender status" in violation of the Fourteenth Amendment of the U.S. Constitution.

+25 100.
+A female-only environment best serves the interests of the government, and of 26 women, in rehabilitation following criminal offenses committed by women.
 S.B.
-132 on its face deprives incarcerated women including the individual Plaintiffs and female offenders who are clients of the organizational Plaintiff from equal protection of law on the basis of sex and on the basis of "identity" or "gender identity" in violation of the Fourteenth Amendment of the U.S. Constitution - 100.
-A female-only environment best serves the interests of the government, and of women, in rehabilitation following criminal offenses.
-S.B.
-132 converts women's correctional facilities into mixed-sex facilities, with no corresponding conversion of men's facilities, imposing on women on the basis of sex a significant disadvantage and burden in the form of serving prison time without the benefit of rehabilitating in a single-sex environment.
+132 converts 27 women's correctional facilities into mixed-sex facilities, with no corresponding conversion of

+1 men's facilities, imposing on women on the basis of sex a significant disadvantage and burden in 2 the form of serving prison time without the benefit of rehabilitating in a single-sex environment.